poa00/ahk-mso/docs/_pages/Teamsy-Launcher.md

 ## About

 Teamsy Launcher is a standalone Launcher for Microsoft Teams.
-It has the same functionality as [Teamsy](Teamsy) but does not require to use an Application Launcher like [Launchy](http://launchy.net/) or [Executor](http://executor.dk/).
+It has the same functionality as [Teamsy](Teamsy) but does not require to use an external Application Launcher like [Launchy](http://launchy.net/) or [Executor](http://executor.dk/).

-Note the Launcher feature is also included in [Teams Shortcuts](Teams-Shortcuts).
-If you don't want to use the other features included in [Teams Shortcuts](Teams-Shortcuts) but use the Teams Launcher only, then you shall use it.
+Note: the Launcher feature is also included in [Teams Shortcuts](Teams-Shortcuts).
+So, if you already use [Teams Shortcuts](Teams-Shortcuts), you don't need Teamsy Launcher.
-If you already use [Teams Shortcuts](Teams-Shortcuts), you don't need Teamsy Launcher.
+But if you don't want to use the other features included in [Teams Shortcuts](Teams-Shortcuts), you can use Teamsy Launcher.

 ## [Main Blog Post](https://tdalon.blogspot.com/2020/07/teamsy.html)